The circle indicates the time we are discussing in this section

 Hi, Horimono (Goove and engraving 樋, 彫刻) —– Groove on Mune side.
 Bonji (sanscrit, refer 17 Bonji Suken), Koshi-bi (Short goove) and Tokko- tsuki Ken, or Tumetuki Ken (see below).
 Ken (spear) was curved wide and deep at the upper part, lower part was curved shallow and narrower.
 This is called Soshu-bori.

 Hamon (Tempered line) —– Narrow tempered area at the lower part, it gradually grows wider as it goes up higher then it becomes Bodhi design.
-Hamon in Kissaki area is Kaeri Fukashi (turn back deep) as illustration below.
+Hamon in Kissaki area is Kaeri Fukashi (turn back deep) as the illustration below.
 Coarse Nie.
 O-Midare (large irregular pattern).

 Jitetsu or Jihada —– Loose wood grain pattern called Itame.
 Yubashiri (refer 17 Yubashiri, Chikei.jpg), Tobiyaki (Irregular patches of tempered metal) appears.
 Crowded Tobiyaki is called Hitatsura (illustration above).